 Craft Beer Pub in Crouch Hill

-The Brave Sir Robin is a fab spot to host the residency.
-It’s a cool, edgy, atmospheric pub, which feels like it’s been pulled straight from Shoreditch.
+The Brave Sir Robin is great pub in Crouch Hill.
+It has an edgy, atmospheric pub, which feels like it’s been pulled straight from Shoreditch.
 The service was super friendly and attentive, making it a great experience all round.
 When we visited they had a great food residency from the Food Factory Project but these change so take a look on the website first!

 The Brave Sir Robin has numerous craft beers from cask or keg, as well as cocktails and more.We loved that they offered each of the craft beers as a half pint, ⅔ pint or full pint.
 The Flansburger Lager (£3.30 ⅔ pint) from Germany was refreshing, not too hoppy and really tasty.
 The Sansford Orchards Devon Mist Cloudy Cider (£4.70 pint) was a fantastic, classic cider.
 Served warm, it was almost liked a spiced apple juice.
 Delicious alongside the slightly spicy cuisine.